i3D-net/ONE-GameHosting-SDK/docs/build.md

 - clean_windows.bat
 - clean_linux.sh

-Cleaning is required to switch from 32 to 64 bit builds or vice versa.
+Cleaning is required to switch from 32 to 64 bit, or MT/MD builds builds.

 ## IDE